fastent/fastent/README.md

 fastent does end-to-end creation: **dataset generation**, **annotation**, **contextualiziation** and **training** a model.

-You can also use fastend modules as standalone tools.
+You can also use fastent modules as standalone tools.

 #### Made for Prod